bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

       memory: 512Mi
 ```

-If you have more nodes than 1000, you can consider to tune [percentageOfNodesToScore](https://kubernetes.io/docs/concepts/scheduling/scheduler-perf-tuning/) for scheduler performance tuning,
+If you have more than 1000 nodes, you can consider to tune [percentageOfNodesToScore](https://kubernetes.io/docs/concepts/scheduling/scheduler-perf-tuning/) for scheduler performance tuning,
 this feature state is beta as of Kubernetes 1.14(OpenShift 4.2).

 ## Image Registry